 The set of pins that engage directly with the key are called the key pins.

 The pins that rest on the key pins and beneath the springs, are called the driver pins.
 The driver pins may be reshaped by the lock designer into various types in order to make lock picking difficult.
 These non-standard pins are called security pins and will be discussed in a future article.

-When the proper key is inserted into the keyway and engages each of the pin chambers, the driver pins are lifted by the key and the key pins just above the shear line.
+When the proper key is inserted into the keyway and engages each of the pin chambers, the driver pins are lifted by the key, and the key pins are just above the shear line.

 - Sheer line: The sheer line is where the plug and case or bible meet.

 By default, one or more of the pins may be obstructing the shear line, thus preventing the rotation of the plug.